Last update: 28.04.2017. Added images and recommended resources.

 It’s important not to get bent around the axle about speed because of how viable it is.

 Whenever you use an arrow that is heavier than what they used for testing, you’ll most likely get a slower speed.
-Heavier arrows penetrate more and with a crossbow, you can use a scope and predicting your shots is much easier than with a vertical bow.
+Heavier arrows penetrate more.
+With a crossbow, you can use a scope and predicting your shots is much easier than with a vertical bow.

 Pick a sufficiently fast one that has the features you want.
 Don’t sacrifice comfort, budget or any other factors that are important to you because you want a slightly faster bow.
 Also remember to get the suitable broadhead to maximize your gear’s performance.

 The sound that a bow makes when it goes off is extremely important.

 The reason being is that the fastest bows are still only 1/3 the speed of sound.
 By the time the bolt reaches your quarry, the animal already had time to hear your shot and flinch.
 That flinch can mean the difference between a good shot and a crippling wound.